thehimalayanleo/pgr/README.md

 ## The Problem

 Binary GRPO gives zero gradient when every rollout fails.
-On hard problems this happens constantly — the model generates hundreds of reasoning tokens and learns nothing.
+On hard problems, this happens constantly and the model generates hundreds of reasoning tokens and learns nothing.

 ```
 Binary GRPO on Level 5 MATH (Qwen2.5-3B, 200 steps)